seabbs/cmmid.stan.seir/README.md

 #> 6      1          0     9
 ```

-  - Look at the simulated data (it is a mess - thanks Carl)
+  - Look at the simulated data - oh dear.

 <!-- end list -->